Albert Coady Wedemeyer: Postwar

 After the fall of China to Communist forces, Wedemeyer would testify before Congress that while the loss of morale was indeed a cause of the defeat of the Nationalist Chinese forces, the Truman administration's 1947 decision to discontinue further training and modernizing of Nationalist forces, the US-imposed arms embargo, and constant anti-Nationalist sentiment expressed by Western journalists and policymakers were the primary causes of that loss of morale.
 In particular, Wedemeyer stressed that if the US had insisted on experienced American military advisers attached at the lower battalion and regimental levels of Nationalist armies, as it had done with Greek army forces during the Greek Civil War, the aid could have more efficiently been used.
 He also said that the immediate tactical assistance would have resulted in Nationalist armies performing far better in combat against the Communist Chinese.

 Vice Admiral Oscar C. Badger, General Claire Chennault, and Brigadier General Francis Brink also testified that the arms embargo was a significant factor in the loss of China.

 In 1948, Wedemeyer supported General Lucius D. Clay's plan to create an airbridge during the Berlin Crisis.

 After the Communist victory in 1949, Wedemeyer became intimately associated with the China Lobby and openly voiced his criticism of those allegedly responsible for the Communist takeover of China.
 In 1951, after the outbreak of the Korean War, Senator Joseph R. McCarthy said that Wedemeyer had prepared a wise plan that would keep China a valued ally, which it had been sabotaged: "only in treason can we find why evil genius thwarted and frustrated it."
 The evil geniuses, McCarthy said, included Marshall.

-Wedemeyer became a hero to United States anticommunists, and gave many lectures around the country.
+Wedemeyer became a hero to United States anti-communists, and gave many lectures around the country.
 After retiring as a lieutenant general in 1951, he was promoted to full general by act of Congress on July 19, 1954.

+Wedemeyer was a segregationist who subscribed to William Shockley's views on race and intelligence.
+In 1956, he was a delegate to a pro-segregationist conference where Chief Justice Earl Warren, who wrote the majority opinion for Brown v.
+Board of Education, was proclaimed an enemy of the United States.
+Speakers at the conference claimed that the country was facing a "Marxist-Zionist" takeover and equated desegregation to communism.
+In 1958, retired general George Van Horn Moseley wrote to Wedemeyer, complaining that President Eisenhower had refused to link Jewish Americans to the threat of world communism.
+Wedemeyer agreed, claiming that the United States would likely "be destroyed from within."

 In 1957, Wedemeyer was affiliated with the National Investigations Committee On Aerial Phenomena.
 On May 23, 1985, he was presented with the Presidential Medal of Freedom by President Ronald Reagan.